-I'm 62; a self thought woodworker, that took my 3pc. suit and tie off 27 years ago and decided to make saw dust for a living.
-I just retired my Custom Woodworking shop in Myrtle Beach, SC. and Tracy and I moved to Greenwood, Delaware.
+I'm 64; a self taught woodworker, that took my 3pc. suit and tie off almost 30 years ago and decided to make saw dust for a living.
+I retired my business in 2012 and spent the next year and a half in Greenwood, Delaware before moving to the Treasure coast of Florida.
 Spent almost 20 years in the Raleigh, NC area and 7 years in Myrtle Beach, SC.
 I now keep myself busy working on projects around the house and writing a book in my spare time.

 -- John @ http://www.thehuffordfurnituregroup.com

 Latest Activity | view all »